mdsol/Medidata.ZipkinTracerModule/README.md

 	zipkinSampleRate - 1 decimal point float value between 0 and 1.  this value will determine randomly if the current request will be traced or not.

+	notToBeDisplayedDomainList - comma separate domain list, it will be used when logging hostname by excluding these strings in service name attribute e.g. domain: ".xyz.com", host: "abc.xyz.com" will be logged as "abc" only

 2) parameters.xml

 This is used in opscode's xml when deploying service (i.e. Gambit) to customize the values to be used in appsettings.